-- In 1990, in his important Ph.D. thesis work, Zhu proved a partial result on the modular invariance conjecture of Moore and Seiberg. - This partial result stated that when the vertex operator algebra satisfies a positive energy condition, a complete reducibility condition and a condition now called C_2 -cofiniteness condition), the q-traces of products of n suitable modified vertex operators for irreducible modules can be analytically extended to meromorphic doubly-periodic functions on the plane with periods 1 and $\tau = (\log q)/2\pi i$ and span a vector space that is invariant under the action of the full modular group SL(2, \mathbb{Z}).
+- In 1990, in his important Ph.D. thesis work, Zhu proved a partial result on the modular invariance conjecture of Moore and Seiberg. - This partial result stated that when the vertex operator algebra satisfies a positive energy condition, a complete reducibility condition and a condition now called C_2 -cofiniteness condition, the q-traces of products of n suitable modified vertex operators for irreducible modules can be analytically extended to meromorphic doubly-periodic functions on the plane with periods 1 and $\tau = (\log q)/2\pi i$ and span a vector space that is invariant under the action of the full modular group $SL(2,\mathbb{Z})$.

-The failure of Zhu's method
+Zhu's theorem